TechFrederick/community/docs/python-frederick-playbook.md

   at python-frederick-announce@messages.meetup.com
   that notify about upcoming events.
   * A reminder email about all upcoming Python Frederick and other local meetup events
-  * A set of short reminders about the event for the month on `Wednesday - 1 week` and `Monday before Wednesday event`.
+  * A set of short reminders about the event for the month on `Wednesday - 1 week before event` and `Monday before Wednesday event`.

 ```